Persistent Depressive Disorder

 • Suicidal thoughts

-Those with dysthymia usually exhibit most of these symptoms, and they last for a considerable amount of time, thereby qualifying the individual as a disabled person.
+Those with dysthymia usually exhibit most of these symptoms, lasting for a considerable amount of time.

-Several causes and risk factors contribute to the development of persistent depressive disorder.
-They are examined below:
+Like several similar mental health concerns, researchers do not fully understand the specific causes of dysthymia.
+Studies suggest several causes and risk factors contribute to the development of persistent depressive disorder.

 Causes for this disorder include genetic, biological, and environmental factors.